Tell the Queensland government not to waste opportunity to modernise their shark control program.

 - Alternative non-lethal methods of shark control must be trialled and implemented to improve protection for ocean-users and the Reef.

-Last week the Federal Court upheld the Tribunal’s ruling, on all counts.
+In September, the Federal Court upheld the Tribunal’s ruling, on all counts.

 The Queensland Government is pretending that it is “sharks versus humans” but this is simply not true.
 The Tribunal found “overwhelming” evidence that shark culling does not reduce the risk of an unprovoked shark bite.